 Can children get the vaccine?

-No. Currently, there are no COVID-19 vaccines currently authorized for children younger than 16 years.
+There are no COVID-19 vaccines currently authorized for children younger than 12 years.

 Where can I learn more about the COVID-19 vaccine?